saikasyap/Demographic-Prediction-browser-history/README.md

 This project is implemented using various ML algorithms including XGBoost.

 The XGBoost Algorithm gives the best prediction when compared with others.
+Project Deployed using Flask API.

 For more information on this please read ReadMe.pdf file